monkey-projects/website/docs/content/jobs.md

 Starting a container job may incur a latency of up to a minute.
 This is however **not charged** towards your credit consumption.
 Only the seconds that the container script is actually running is taken into account.

+The time a container job spends in the pending queue can also increase if there is **heavy load** and resources are unavailable.
+We try to keep this to a minimum, but be aware that it may happen.